vanesalcb06/tssproject2-2b5c/docs/source/kube.rst

    * - :ref:`--solutionnamefile--`
      - This is your main solution YAML file.

-       It must be applied to your Kubernetes cluster.
+       It MUST be applied to your Kubernetes cluster.
    * - :ref:`mysql-storage.yml`
      - This is storage allocation for MySQL DB.

-       It must be applied to your Kubernetes cluster.
+       It MUST be applied to your Kubernetes cluster.
    * - :ref:`mysql-db-deployment.yml`
      - This is the MySQL deployment YAML.

-       It must be applied to your Kubernetes cluster.
+       It MUST be applied to your Kubernetes cluster.
    * - :ref:`privategpt.yml`
      - This is the privateGPT deployment YAML.